 Yom Kippur activities for East Bay kids and families

-- Instead of fasting, older kids might give something else up, such as treats or technology for the day.
+- Adults traditionally do not eat on this day.
+They break their fast at the end with a celebratory meal.
+Instead of fasting, older kids might give something else up, such as treats or technology for the day.

 - A short discussion about what makes a good apology is appropriate for younger children.
 Writing down past mistakes on magical disappearing paper and letting them wash away in a bowl of water is a favorite ritual.